Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Some users have reported slow backups even when there were no changes to the data or inbox.

 Altaro Office 365 Backup can help you quickly back and restore your M365 data.
 One of its main advantages is the ability to store your backups in a region of choice and the fact that you are given unlimited storage for your data.
-However, many customers have mentioned that once a user is deleted, their data is lost.
+However, many customers have mentioned that their data is lost once a user is deleted.
 The company also provides a good and comprehensive disaster recovery program for your Microsoft 365 backups.

 solarwinds backup landing page

-SolarWinds is a cloud-based solution for both virtual and physical servers, offering backup and recovery features and compatible with cloud, on-premise, and even hybrid organization structures, including Microsoft 365 (formerly Office 365 data backup).
-SolarWinds has their own global private cloud storage that is used to keep your backups safe, and it also means that the platform itself requires no hardware to install in the first place.
-The option to create your own backups is also available through this platform, along with a unified dashboard, backup scheduling, backup types, automation options, and more.
+SolarWinds is a cloud-based solution for virtual and physical servers, offering backup and recovery features, and is compatible with cloud, on-premise, and even hybrid organization structures, including Microsoft 365 (formerly Office 365 data backup).
+SolarWinds has its own global private cloud storage that is used to keep your backups safe, and it also means that the platform itself requires no hardware to install in the first place.
+The option to create your backups is also available through this platform, along with a unified dashboard, backup scheduling, backup types, automation options, and more.

 SolarWinds Office 365 Backup Features and Benefits: